View Clarence Cox's Obituary on GadsdenTimes.com and share memories

 |

-Clarence is survived by his daughter, Ramona Gail Cox of Tuscaloosa, Alabama; granddaughters, Lisa Drum of Nashville, Tennessee, and Lori Bostick of Woodstock, Alabama; and granddaughters, Hollie (Brian) Holman and Jorden Oden, both of Attalla; six great-grandchildren; and several nieces and nephews.

-Mr. Cox was retired from Gulf States Steel.
+Mr. Cox was retired from Gulf States Steel after 41 years of service.
 He loved and adored everyone in his family.
 He was a generous man who believed in helping others.

-The family will accept friends from noon until time of service at Morgan Funeral Chapel.
+Clarence was preceded in death by his loving wife, Marjorie Cranford Cox; daughter, Janice Williams; and grandson, Steven Williams.

+He is survived by his daughter, Ramona Gail Martin of Tuscaloosa, Alabama; granddaughters, Lisa Drum of Nashville, Tennessee, and Lori (Tyler) Bostick of Woodstock, Alabama; and great-granddaughters, Hollie (Brian) Holman and Jorden Oden, both of Attalla, Alabama; six great-great-grandchildren; and several nieces and nephews.